EchoMark: Perceptual Acoustic Environment Transfer with Watermark-Embedded Room Impulse Response: Model Training

-\paragraph{Watermarking Loss.} To supervise watermark embedding and detection, we define a loss for watermark presence detection and message decoding.
-The prediction vector has dimension \(M + 1\), where the first element indicates watermark presence and the remaining \(M\) elements represent the message bits.
-For all \(M+1\) bits, we adopt a margin-based hinge loss:
+EchoMark is trained to jointly optimize AEM quality and watermark detection.
+The total loss is defined as

-where \(y_i \in \{-1, 1\}\) is the ground-truth label (with binary values mapped to \(-1\) and \(1\)), and \(\hat{y}_i\) is the model output before thresholding.
-We find that hinge loss yields more stable training than binary cross-entropy (BCE), especially when the RIR generation and message decoding objectives compete in the late training stage.
+{\textbf{RIR Perceptual Loss.}} We adopt a combination of multi-scale spectral (MSS) loss and energy decay convergence (EDC) loss \cite{rir-loss} to encourage perceptual similarity between generated and target RIRs:

-\paragraph{Overall Loss.} Finally, to jointly achieve the two optimization objectives, the RIR perceptual loss and the watermarking loss are summed as follows
+{\textbf{Watermarking Loss.}} Watermark presence detection and message decoding are supervised using a margin-based hinge loss over \(M+1\) outputs, where the first element corresponds to watermark presence and the remaining \(M\) elements represent message bits: